jphooiveld/EventSauceBundle/README.md

 ### Consumers

 Consumers are responsible for handling events from the aggregates.
 The message dispatcher is responsible for delegating the events to the consumers.
-Every class that you create and implements **EventSauce\EventSourcing\Consumer** will automatically receive events from the message dispatcher.
-However if you intent to use Symfony messenger you must implement the __invoke method.
+Every class you create and implements **EventSauce\EventSourcing\Consumer** will automatically receive events from the message dispatcher.
+However, if you intent to use Symfony messenger you must implement the __invoke method.
 To overcome this limitation you can use the **ConsumableTrait** provided in the bundle.
 This will make sure it will work with the default message dispatcher from EventSauce as wel as the symfony messenger component.
 The trait will also let consumer's handler the events the same way as the aggregate repository does.
 It will look for methods that start with apply and after that the name of the event.
 Let's say we have a **OrderCreated** class which is an event that indicated ther order was created.
-Now we want to sent an email notifcation.
-For example we can create a listener as follows:
+Now we want to send an email notifcation.
+For example, we can create a listener as follows:

 ```php
 <?php